-' > ' The Module production makes up the entire content of a CSN.1 specification.
-It allows the CSN.1 author to specify asn1 typeReference must be a valid ASN.1 typereference.
+The Module production makes up the entire content of a CSN.1 specification.
+It allows the CSN.1 author to specify the ASN.1 module into which the CSN.1 shall be mapped.
+The asn1\typeReference specifies the ASN.1 module name.